 The traveling wine

 This wine has initially been part of the maritime trade between Portugal and its Asian and American colonies, which meant that it spent months in a ship's hold, warming itself under the tropical sun.
 This heated wine was found to be vastly improved compared to the original wine.
-This led Madeira producers to develop techniques to heat their wines at their source.
+This fact led Madeira producers to develop techniques to heat their wines at their source.

 From this creativity comes the Canteiro method, which consists of storing wine barrels in warehouses exposed to the sun's heat, even with windows that increase exposure to the tropical sun - Madeira is a tropical island.
 These wines remained for many years in these Canteiros, even for decades, before being commercialized.

 But since there is a demand for Madeira wine, another faster heating method was invented, the Estufagem, whereby the wine is constantly heated in a heated vat.
 In this way, we have a quicker Madeira-style wine.
-Of course, fast is not necessarily better, so the Madeira of the Canteiro method is much more appreciated.
+But, of course, fast is not necessarily better, so the Madeira of the Canteiro method is much more appreciated.

 Now I am going to propose to you the surprising pairing.
-Indeed, it is a Madeira wine, a style called "Rainwater", using the Canteiro method for 5 or more years.
+Indeed, it is a Madeira wine, a style called "Rainwater," using the Canteiro method for five or more years.
 It is typically made with a red grape called Tinta Negra Mole, but when you have it in your glass, don't be surprised by the amber color; the wine loses its characteristic color due to aging and heating.

 Wine Pairing Recap

 - Spain - Dry White - Albariño (Rías Baixas)

 - Portugal - Fortified Dry or Semi-Dry - "Rainwater" Madeira